syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## PivotChart Real Time Update
+## Real Time Updates

-PivotChart Updating Manager is Automatically updates the PivotChart series values.
-When the Underlying collection changed by using EnableUpdating property.
+`PivotChartUpdatingManager` provides support to automatically updates the series values of PivotChart when the data changed in the underlying collection by setting the `EnableUpdating` property is true.

 {% tabs %}
 {% highlight c# %}